mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 Under the hood, Rocket is doing some magic to enable this nice syntax.
 More specifically, we use the `rocket_codegen` crate for that.
-(It's implemented as a compiler plugin, which is also the reason why we need to use nightly Rust.)

 In order to bring the rocket library into scope, we write `extern crate rocket;`.